amcrjlnv/SCEHacksFriSep5/README.md

-# MatchMate - AI-Powered Hackathon Teammate Matching
+# HackATeam - AI-Powered Hackathon Teammate Matching

-MatchMate is a modern web application that helps hackathon participants find their perfect teammates using intelligent matching algorithms.
+HackATeam is a modern web application that helps hackathon participants find their perfect teammates using intelligent matching algorithms.
 Built with React, TypeScript, and Tailwind CSS.

 ## Features